Microelectronics Lab (meLAB)

 |BEng||Alexandra Todorova||Fashion Electronics||2016|

 |BEng||Vincent Wong||Data Analysis for Electrochemical Sensors||2016|

 |BEng||Makhdum Haider||Wearable RFID||2016|

 Microelectronics Lab (meLAB) - News

-- Our paper titled "Towards Highly Linear High Resolution Successive Approximation Register ADCs for the Internet of Things" has been accepted for publication to the Nanoscience and Nanotechnology Letters.
+- Our paper titled "Towards Highly Linear High-Resolution Successive Approximation Register ADCs for the Internet of Things" has been accepted for publication in the Nanoscience and Nanotechnology Letters.

 - Our grant on Magnetic Neuromorphic Computing funded by Scottish Research Partnership in Engineering (SRPe).

 - A paper has been accepted to Microwave and Radar Week (MIKON-2018 and Baltic URSI Symposium-2018).
 Congrats to Adnan!

 - Our paper titled "Tuning the analog and digital performance of Germanene nanoribbon field effect transistors with engineering the width and geometry of source, channel and drain region in the ballistic regime" has been accepted for publication to the Materials Science in Semiconductor Processing Journal.

 - Dr Abbasi is a Co-recipient of the Abu Dhabi Department of Education and Knowledge (ADEK) Award for Research Excellence 2017 on "Sensing the Human Skin for Medical Diagnostic and Prevention in Personalised Healthcare Applications", January 2018 to December 2019.